Drekale: Name

 There are differing views on the etymology of Drekale.
-One view maintains that it is derived from the archaic Slavic Verb dreka (as in derati se) "to scream, shout, outcry".
+Mehmet Ahmetaj argues that the name is a compound of the Albanian anthroponyms Ndre(ri) + Kalë and is reflected in micro-toponyms such as Gropa e Drekalit (Albanian for "Drekali's Pit") in the village of Stjepoh in Trieshi.
 However, according to Pavel Rovinsky, Drekale is the Albanian-language corruption of Andrej; that being his actual name.
-Similarly, Mehmet Ahmetaj argues that the name is a compound of the Albanian anthroponyms Ndre(ri) + Kalë and is reflected in micro-toponyms such as Gropa e Drekalit (Albanian for "Drekali's Pit") in the village of Stjepoh in Trieshi.

 History

 Drekale was elected the position of vojvoda ("duke") of the Kuči tribe probably in the second half of the 16th century, based on the proposal of Dreca Dedin.
 According to a story, vojvoda Žijo Peralov of Kosor married his daughter Mara to Drekale.
-Their descendants were to be known as Drekali/Drekalović.
+Their descendants were to be known as Drekalovići.

 There are several oral traditions and legends surrounding his origin: